huggingface/blog/decision-transformers-train.md

 In the coming weeks and months, **we plan on supporting other tools from the ecosystem**:

-- Expanding our repository of Decision Tranformer models with models trained or finetuned in an online setting [2]
+- Expanding our repository of Decision Transformer models with models trained or finetuned in an online setting [2]
 - Integrating [sample-factory version 2.0](https://github.com/alex-petrenko/sample-factory)

 The best way to keep in touch is to **[join our discord server](https://discord.gg/YRAq8fMnUG)** to exchange with us and with the community.